-February is celebrated as Pet Dental Health Month to give accent to the importance of dental health for our pets.
+February is celebrated as National Pet Dental Health Month to give an accent to the importance of dental health for our pets.
 It is sponsored by the American Veterinary Medical Association (AVMA) as a subtle reminder to keep an eye on Fido’s and Fluffy’s teeth.

 Pets are part of the family, and like any other family member, we strive to keep them as healthy as possible.
 However, even the most conscious owners can easily overlook important things regarding their pet’s dental care.
 That’s why we created this poster with 5 Tips to Improve Your Dog’s Dental Care.

-According to the American Veterinary Dental Society (AVDS), after they reach age 3, 80% of dogs and 70% of cats will manifest some form of dental disease.
-This can be easily prevented with regular checkups and visits at the veterinary clinic.
+According to the American Veterinary Dental Society (AVDS), after they reach the age of three, 80% of dogs and 70% of cats will manifest some form of dental disease.
+This can be easily prevented with regular checkups and visits to the veterinary clinic.
 Home monitoring is of great importance too.

 Poor dental health can lead to secondary diseases.
 Studies have shown that dental diseases can lead to heart, lungs and liver problems.